-U.S. economic growth expected to be impressive from July to September, but the data is complicated
+U.S. economy grew by a record 7.4 percent from July to September, but the data is complicated

 “A number of small businesses are deciding — knowing that relief won’t be coming until January — whether to exist or not,” said Lisa Cook, an economist at Michigan State University.
 “Restaurants have to be in that situation.”

-Thursday’s figures will offer a blurry snapshot of the emergency aid that trickled out to struggling households and businesses, noted Ernie Tedeschi, a former Treasury Department economist and head of fiscal analysis at Evercore ISI.
+Thursday’s figures offered a blurry snapshot of the emergency aid that trickled out to struggling households and businesses, noted Ernie Tedeschi, a former Treasury Department economist and head of fiscal analysis at Evercore ISI.

 At the end of July, nearly 30 million Americans saw their $600 enhanced unemployment benefits expire.
 Aug.
 8 marked the last day that small businesses could apply for a forgivable loan through the Paycheck Protection Program.
 Also at the beginning of August, Trump signed four executive actions geared toward eviction protections, student loan relief and unemployment aid that would guarantee $300 per week in emergency benefits for up to six weeks.